livecode/livecode/docs/specs/lcb-packages.md

 There are two types of signing which can be performed on a package.

-The first signs a hash generated from the whole package file, appending the signature to the archive in a way which does not prevent usage of the archive as a ZIP.
+The first signs a hash generated from the whole package archive, appending the signature to the archive in a way which does not prevent usage of the file as a ZIP.

 The second signs per-file hashes of each file within the package.
 The signature is stored in a META-INF folder within the zip archive alongside a manifest which describes the hashes of each file.

-### Whole-file Signatures
+### Whole-archive Signatures

-[This method of whole-file signing is taken from Android APK OTA signing as described here http://nelenkov.blogspot.co.uk/2013/04/android-code-signing.html]
+[This method of whole-archive signing is taken from Android APK OTA signing as described here http://nelenkov.blogspot.co.uk/2013/04/android-code-signing.html]

 A DER encoded PKCS#7 signature using SHA256 digest algorithm is generated for all